-The immensely popular trio provides an extremely pleasant eighty minutes of musical nostalgia – with plenty of full performances but also the full variety of their music through the years.
+The immensely popular singing trio provides an extremely pleasant eighty minutes of musical nostalgia – with plenty of full-length performances but also the full variety of their music through the years.
 Interviews with the principals give us the back story, light but not superficial, while film clips show their political activism through the years.

 50 Years with Peter Paul and Mary